Thousand Oaks mass shooting: Here’s what we know so far

 Sources told the Los Angeles Times that the gunman shot at least 30 times inside the venue.
 It’s unclear if he has been apprehended yet.
 Emergency crew and law enforcement are reportedly already on the scene.

 ABC 7 spoke with a Ventura County police captain, who could not confirm that the shooter was in custody.
 The officer added that hundreds were inside the bar at the time of the shooting.
 The news channel also spoke with a witness, who said the gunman threw smoke grenades inside the bar.
 “I just started hearing these big pops.
-Pop, pop, pop,” the eye witness said
+Pop, pop, pop,” the eye witness said.

 This is a developing story, and we’ll update as soon as we learn more.